UModeler/UModeler.github.io/_sources/primitiveshapetools.txt

 Steps
 -----------
 1. Select ``Room` tool
-2. Draw a rectangle on where you want like you use ``Rectangle`` tool by dragging the mouse.
+2. Draw a rectangle on where you want like you use ``Rectangle Tool`` by dragging the mouse.
 3. Release ``LMB`` and move the mouse up in a normal direction to raise the height.
 4. Click ``LMB`` to stop raising.
 5. If necessary, type the precise size in ``Width``, ``Depth``, ``Height`` or ``Thickness`` fields in Properties.